 Ok, with that out of the way let’s begin by looking for one of the more serious problems that can occur, neck twist.

-While guitarists will mostly be interested in adjusting the truss rod to fix problems specific to neck relief, it’s a good idea first to rule out the possibility of the neck being twisted, as this is a more serious problem, and in many cases a showstopper.
+While guitarists will mostly be interested in adjusting the truss rod to fix problems specific to neck relief, it’s a good idea first to rule out the possibility of the neck being twisted, as this is a more serious problem.

-You may have noticed when people inspect guitars they hold the guitar in front of them with the neck facing out and look along the length of the fretboard.
-I suspect a lot of us just do this because we see other people do it 🙂 but the main reason this is done is to check for neck twist.
+You may have noticed that when people inspect guitars they hold the guitar in front of them with the neck facing out and look along the length of the fretboard.
+I suspect a lot of us just do this because we see other people do it 🙂 but the main reason this is done is to check for a twist in the neck.

 Neck twist refers to rotation of the neck (in either direction), as opposed to outward or inward bow (neck relief).
-If there is a significant twist in the neck, chances are would have noticed it already, as the action would be inconsistent e.g. your bass strings might be buzzing out while your treble strings are too high, or vice versa at various positions on the neck.
+If there is a significant twist in the neck, chances are you would have noticed it already.
+The action would be inconsistent e.g. your bass strings might be buzzing out while your treble strings are too high, or vice versa at various positions on the neck.